Sublease Agreement Form, Free Download 2026

 A tenant (the sublessor) needs to temporarily vacate their rental unit due to a job relocation, extended travel, educational program, or personal reasons and wants to sublet the space to a subtenant (the sublessee) rather than breaking the lease and paying early termination penalties.
 A sublease agreement form documents the arrangement while preserving the original tenant's obligations under the master lease.

-A college student holding a 12-month residential lease needs to sublease their apartment for the summer months when they return home or participate in an internship in another city.
+A college student holding a 12-month residential lease form template needs to sublease their apartment for the summer months when they return home or participate in an internship in another city.
 The sublease covers the rent obligation while they are away and establishes clear expectations for the subtenant regarding property care, utilities, and move-out condition.

-A commercial tenant has excess office or warehouse space due to business contraction, remote work transitions, or downsizing and wants to offset rent costs by subletting unused portions of their commercial lease space to another business.
+A commercial tenant has excess office or warehouse space due to business contraction, remote work transitions, or downsizing and wants to offset rent costs by subletting unused portions of their commercial lease template space to another business.
 Commercial subleases involve additional complexity around shared utilities, building access, and permitted use restrictions.

 A tenant has received a job offer in another city but has several months remaining on their lease, and the landlord has consented to subletting as an alternative to early lease termination.
 The sublease preserves the original tenant's security deposit and rental history while transferring day-to-day occupancy to the subtenant.